tahaafzal5/personal-website/notes.md

     - projects
     - leadership-and-affiliations
 - add a bottom bar with copyright info & last updated for fun
-- when the right-side moves to the bottom:
-    - right-side's width is 100% but has a margin on the right as the body does

 ## things to do/improve: